 This working breed, with correct temperament, is such a joy!
 I've trained and titled my dogs in obedience, rally, agility, and drafting.
 I've had 2 dogs here with BMDCA Working Dog awards, Lexi and Bijou.
 This requires titles in 3 different disciplines; the requirements are here: http://www.bmdca.org/Draft/Draft_General/BMDCA_Working_Dog_Award_Qualifications.php .
 Lexi was one qualifying score away from the Working Dog Excellent award, but an injury made her a home body and treasured friend.

 Now, back to that breed advocate concept. . . . .if you're going to breed, you need to be involved.
 You can't improve breed health by living in a vaccuum.
 For me, that includes:

 - Active participation in the national and regional BMD clubs.
-I'm a 17 year member of the Bernese Mt Dog Club of America, and past Chair for the Health Committee.
+I'm an active member of the Bernese Mt Dog Club of America since 2002, and past Chair for the Health Committee.
 I continue to work with this commmittee since 2010.

 - Current board member, past Vice President, and past public education co-chair for Bernese Mt Dog Club of Greater Seattle

 - Member of Svenska Sennenhundklubben (Sweden), and BMD Club of Canada.